martaasteff01/A-robust-fetal-ECG-detection-method-for-abdominal-recordings/README.md

 # The dataset
 The set of data I use is the Set-A from https://physionet.org/content/challenge-2013/1.0.0/.
 The code in this repository uses the _a14_ signal from Set-A by default, but it can be applied to any other recordings in the dataset with minimal modifications.

-The modifications neded for change the file are in the following lines:
-- CSV_PATH = "a14.csv"
-- OUTPUT_FILE = "S1_ECG1_sonified_a14.wav"

 # The libraries
 In my code I use the following libraries:
 - numpy